 Ticket Price: $39.
 To be completely transparent… the price is a tad high for what it is.
 As much as I enjoyed myself, I still think it was too expensive.
 Don’t get me wrong.
 I will cherish the photos and memories forever!
 For a true horror enthusiast, it is worth every penny (Ha.
 See what I did there? 😛 ).
 But for anyone else… save your coin.

-Do they allow pets?
+Pet Friendly?
 No, and strollers are not allowed either.

 All my love,